Newsbeat: History

 Following changes in September 2012, the vast majority of Newsbeat bulletins are simulcast on both BBC Radio 1 and 1Xtra.
-Previously, bulletins on 1Xtra were bespoke and branded as '1Xtra News', with bulletins on the half-hour (as with Newsbeat), but with 15 minute programmes at 12:30 and 5:30, a quarter of an hour before the Radio 1 equivalents.
+Previously, bulletins on 1Xtra were bespoke and branded as 1Xtra News, with bulletins on the half-hour (as with Newsbeat), but with 15-minute programmes at 12:30 and 17:30, 15 minutes before the Radio 1 equivalents.
 Each station continues to have bespoke bulletins during the weekday breakfast show, before shared bulletins begin at 10:30.

 Newsbeat won Gold for Best News & Current Affairs Programme at the Radio Academy Awards on 13 May 2013.

-It is believed that BBC World Service will pilot a global edition of Newsbeat, a bulletin aimed on the station aimed at younger listeners.
+In February 2014 it waws reported that the BBC World Service would pilot a global edition of Newsbeat, a bulletin on the station aimed at younger listeners.